-In anticipation we give you a lowdown of everything Begium’s cultural capital has to offer.
+In anticipation, we give you a lowdown of everything Belgium’s cultural capital has to offer.

 The 1980’s brought a wave of Antwerp-trained designers into the forefront of world fashion.
 Dubbed the ‘Antwerp Six’, the experimental works of designers such as Dries Van Noten, Ann Demeulemeester and Walter Van Beirendonck resulted in the city gaining cult status in fashion.
 Today, these designers continue to inspire Belgium’s current crop of designers like Raf Simons and Kris Van Assche, and as you walk through the city’s cobbled streets the extensive selection of lifestyle shops is symbolic of the city’s emphasis on style.